-Granulomatous amoebic encephalitis (GAE), also referred to as cerebral amoebiasis, is a rare and usually fatal CNS infection in immunocompromised patients caused by free living amoebae.
+Granulomatous amoebic encephalitis (GAE), also referred to as cerebral amoebiasis, is a rare and usually fatal subacute-chronic CNS infection in immunocompromised patients caused by free-living amoebae such as Acanthamoeba spp (main cause), Balamuthia mandrillaris and Sappinia pedata.

-It has been considered that the skin and the olfactory neuroepithelium should work as portals of entry, and occasionally, an inflammatory process may be observed at these primary foci 4.
+It has been posited that the skin and olfactory neuroepithelium serve as portals of entry, and occasionally, an inflammatory process may indeed be observed at these primary foci 5.
+Skin lesions, such as plaques over the face, may especially be prominent in patients with GAE due to Balamuthia mandrillaris 4.

 - pressure slightly elevated